wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/converting-functions.md

 ## toBigInt(ByteVector): BigInt<a id="to-bigint-bytevector"></a>

-Converts an array of bytes to a [big integer](/en/ride/v5/data-types/bigint) using [big-endian](https://en.wikipedia.org/wiki/Endianness) byte order.
+Converts an array of bytes to a [big integer](/en/ride/v5/data-types/bigint) using the [big-endian](https://en.wikipedia.org/wiki/Endianness) byte order.

 ```ride
 toBigInt(bin: ByteVector): BigInt